 The framing with passepartout opens up many design possibilities to skilfully stage a picture and underline its effect.
-Learn in the following - from the author Karin Havlicek - how to choose the optimal passepartout for your work and picture frame .
+In the following, you'll learn - from the author Karin Havlicek - how to choose the optimal passepartout for your work and picture frame.

 Here you will get many tips

-- - choose the ideal placement of the cutout,
+- choosing the ideal placement of the cutout,

-Different effect: HALBE-frame without passepartout and once with passepartout
+Different effect: HALBE-frame with and without a passepartout

 When a paper work is framed with a passepartout it looks more valuable overall.
-A high quality passepartout conveys a certain depth through the bevel cut and gives the picture, through the distance to the frame more space, as the whole framing also becomes larger.
+A high quality passepartout conveys a certain depth through the bevel cut and gives the picture space thanks to the distance to the frame.
+The whole framing becomes larger as a result, too.
 A thick passepartout reinforces this effect.
 For wavy strong paper works, always choose a strong passepartout.

 In addition, framing with passepartout means that the picture does not come into direct contact with the glass.
 The certified mounts used by HALBE- Framing from Klug - Conservation, are resistant to aging and offer your artwork an active protection.
 The picture can be presented covered or exposed.

 When the picture is covered, only a certain section of the picture is visible.
-This type of presentation is chosen, for example, when framing prints or photographs, or for works on paper whose edge is disturbing, for example, because it is damaged, odd or frayed.
-Covered with passepartout means that the image section of the passe-partout is at least 1 cm smaller than the paper work to be framed.
+This type of presentation is chosen, for example, when framing prints or photographs, or for works on paper whose edge is distracting, for example, because it is damaged, odd or frayed.
+Covered with passepartout means that the cutout area of the passepartout is at least 1 cm smaller than the paper work to be framed.

 Thus 0.5 cm of the paper work is covered on all sides.
-On the one hand, as much of the image as possible should be shown, but on the other hand, the edge of the image must not be visible or bulge out if, for example, the calculation is too tight.
-When measuring the paperwork and then determining the image section, it should be noted that the paperwork still needs to be fixed at the top edge.
+On the one hand, as much of the image as possible should be shown, but on the other hand, the edge of the image must not be visible or bulge out, as would be the case if, for example, the calculated cutout was too wide.
+When measuring the paperwork and determining the cutout, it should be noted that the paperwork still needs to be fixed at the top edge.

 If a signature is present, it should be shown in full if possible.
-The paperwork can be fixed directly behind the passepartout or on the so-called picture support.
+The paperwork can be fixed directly behind the passepartout or on the so-called picture carrier.

 Paperwork - exposed with passepartout

 Exposed with passepartout means that the paper work is shown in its full size.
-The cut-out of the passe-partout is a few millimetres larger than the paper work on all sides.
+The cutout of the passepartout is a few millimetres larger than the paper work on all sides.
 How many millimetres the distance from the edge of the image to the front edge of the bias cut should be depends on the paperwork.
 A distance of at least 0.5 to 1.0 cm from the edge of the image to passepartout on all sides looks good.
-Unless the paperwork is quite at an angle or not quite straight, calculate a larger distance, as the sheet can then be averaged out.
+Unless the paperwork is not evenly rectangular, calculate a larger distance, as the sheet can then be averaged out.
 The paperwork has to be fixed on the image carrier.
 Since the image carrier is visible through this type of presentation, the image carrier and passepartout should have the same colour and quality.